K4liber/pycon_pl_24_workshop/installation/python_3.13/macOS/README.md

 # Create venv based on 3.13

-- downlad from https://www.python.org/downloads/release/python-3125/ macOS 64-bit installer and drag and drop `python-3.13.0b2-macos11.pkg` file to `Application` folder and open it
+- downlad from https://www.python.org/downloads/release/python-3130b2/  macOS 64-bit installer and drag and drop `python-3.13.0b2-macos11.pkg` file to `Application` folder and open it

+- The Free-threaded Python package is not installed by default.
+To select it, click on the **Customize** button in the **Installation Type** panel during the install and then click to select the **Free-Threaded Python package.**

 - type python and tab to see all available python versions

-- create venv using python3.13t
-`python3.13 -m venv python3.13_venv`

 - create venv using python3.13t
 `python3.13t -m venv python3.13t_venv`